A SURF TRIP TO ONE OF THE BEST BEACHES IN COSTA RICA

 Surfing Playa Avellana

-Then, let us show you a little bit about this one!
+Then, let us show you a little bit about Avellanas Beach.

-It is called Avellanas Beach, and it is located in the North Pacific Coast of Guanacaste Providence.
+It is located on the North Pacific Coast of Guanacaste Providence.

 It is also the same beach where stands the JW Marriott Guanacaste Resort & Spa and Hacienda Pinilla Homes.